hrefjeff/hitbox/index.md

 # Hitbox Journal

-## Thoughts after a year and a couple month
+## Thoughts after a year and a couple months

 I've stuck with it!
 Things that helped me along the way I wish that I started earlier